 Things to think about when considering crowd-funding vs grants:

 - Crowd-funding puts YOU in the driver’s seat to say how much, when, what, how, etc, rather than conforming to strict guidelines of grants

-- Grants are very competitive – many more grants are unsuccessful than successful
+- Grants are very competitive and limited in number – many more grants are unsuccessful than successful

 - You might have to wait months to find a grant that suits your project